Skip to content

 Doug's Varin

-If you are looking for a strain with high levels of THCV, look no further than Doug's Varin.
+If you are looking for a high THCV strain, look no further than Doug’s Varin.
 This 100% Sativa strain is said to have been discovered by chance in Dougie’s Farms.
 It contains very high percentages of THC, THCV (around 3%), and THCA.

 Thanks to its composition, it promotes energy and creativity - it can be efficiently used to ease chronic conditions.